splunk/splunk-operator/docs/CustomResources.md

-In addition to [Common Spec Parameters for All Resources](#common-spec-parameters-for-all-resources) and [Common Spec Parameters for All Splunk Enterprise Resources](#common-spec-parameters-for-all-splunk-enterprise-resources), the `Indexer` resource provides the following `Spec` configuration parameters:
+In addition to [Common Spec Parameters for All Resources](#common-spec-parameters-for-all-resources) and [Common Spec Parameters for All Splunk Enterprise Resources](#common-spec-parameters-for-all-splunk-enterprise-resources), the `IndexerCluster` resource provides the following `Spec` configuration parameters:

 | Key        | Type    | Description                                           |
 | ---------- | ------- | ----------------------------------------------------- |